saurgoel/guides/FRONT END/frontend_react_js.md

 # Basics
 # =======================================================
 https://github.com/kriasoft/react-starter-kit
 While building client-side apps, a team at Facebook reached a conclusion that a lot of web-developers had already noticed: the DOM is slow.
 They did, however, tackle this problem in an interesting way.
 To make it faster, React implements a virtual DOM that is basically a DOM tree representation in Javascript.
-So when it needs to read or write to the DOM, it will use the virtual representation of it.
-Then the virtual DOM will try to find the most efficient way to update the browsers DOM.
+So when it needs to read or write to the DOM, it will use the virtual representation of it. **Then the virtual DOM will try to find the most efficient way to update the browsers DOM**.
 The rationale for this is that JavaScript is very fast and its worth keeping a DOM tree in it to speedup its manipulation.
 React is not a framework though.
 Think of it as the "View" in your traditional MVC framework.

 ###### Isomorphic vs Universal Javascript
 React.js is the new popular guy around the "JavaScript Frameworks" block, and it shines for its simplicity.
 Where other frameworks implement a complete MVC framework, we could say React only implements the V (in fact, some people replace their framework's V with React).
-React applications are built over 2 main principles: Components and States.
+React applications are built over 2 main principles: **Components and States**.
 Components can be made of other smaller components, built-in or custom; the State drives what the guys at Facebook call one-way reactive data flow, meaning that our UI will react to every change of state.
-One of the good things about React is that it doesn't require any additional dependencies, making it pluggable with virtually any other JS library.
-Taking advantage of this feature, we are going to include it into our Rails stack to build a frontend-powered application, or you might say, a Rails view on steroids.
+One of the good things about React is that **it doesn't require any additional dependencies, making it pluggable with virtually any other JS library**.
 It keeps a virtual React DOM which randomly updates parts that have been changed or those that need to be updated.
-React allows both client and server side rendering.
+- React allows both client and server side rendering.
-It provides an option for pure JavaScript template creation.
+- It provides an option for pure JavaScript template creation.
-React JS components are highly re-usable.
+- React JS components are highly re-usable.
-React comes with a small API.
+- React comes with a small API.
 Beginners will find it easy to learn and start using it.
-React Native, an offshoot of React Js allows use of Javascript to write Native IOS applications.
+- React Native, an offshoot of React Js allows use of Javascript to write Native IOS applications.

 ###### Declarative (declare components)
 React makes it painless to create interactive UIs.
 Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.